-The Atlantic Council is delighted to invite you to a conversation on how the United States can and must reorient itself for a technology competition with near-peer competitors, including what steps should be taken to promote domestic artificial intelligence (AI) innovation and to ensure the US military maintains advantage in AI-enabled conflict.
-Join us on Thursday, April 29, at 3:00 p.m.
-EDT for a dynamic conversation on how the United States can implement the sweeping changes needed at the intersection of national security, innovation, and workforce development to retain its lead in the race for mastery of AI.
+The Atlantic Council hosted a conversation on how the United States can and must reorient itself for a technology competition with near-peer competitors, including what steps should be taken to promote domestic artificial intelligence (AI) innovation and to ensure the US military maintains advantage in AI-enabled conflict.
+On April 29, 2021, the Council held a dynamic conversation on how the United States can implement the sweeping changes needed at the intersection of national security, innovation, and workforce development to retain its lead in the race for mastery of AI.

-The National Security Commission on Artificial Intelligence’s (NSCAI) recently published Final Report sets an ambitious goal for the United States to be “AI-Ready” by 2025.
+The National Security Commission on Artificial Intelligence’s (NSCAI) Final Report sets an ambitious goal for the United States to be “AI-Ready” by 2025.
 The Commission argues that the country must think beyond incremental moves and take large, transformational steps forward to compete with a determined and well-resourced China.
-Panelists will delve deeper into the report’s recommendations and explore key questions.
+Panelists delved deep into the report’s recommendations and explored key questions.
 What position does AI occupy within the broader geopolitical landscape?
 How is it impacting the nature of great power competition?
 What cultural and policy adjustments are needed in the Department of Defense to maintain the competitive advantage of the armed forces?
 How can the United States government support and promote AI innovation?

-The GeoTech Center is pleased to present this live, online conversation as part of the #ACFrontPage event series, the Atlantic Council’s premier ideas platform spotlighting global leaders who are championing constructive solutions to global challenges.
-In order to receive the event information, please register using the button above.
-After registering, you will receive a confirmation email with information on how to watch the event.
-The event will also be broadcast via YouTube, Twitter, Facebook, and LinkedIn.
+The GeoTech Center presented this live, online conversation as part of the #ACFrontPage event series, the Atlantic Council’s premier ideas platform spotlighting global leaders who are championing constructive solutions to global challenges.

 Secretary Robert O. Work